Last updated Sep 9, 2019

 This guide outlines some best practices you should follow when writing Confluence macros.

-Macros have the ability to make calls to other HTTP services on the server-side.
-This may be preferable in some cases, over making the HTTP call from the browser (for example when the service being used is unavailable on the browser-side).
+Macros have the ability to make calls to other HTTP services on the server side.
+In some cases, this may be preferable over making an HTTP call from the browser; for example, when the service being used is unavailable on the browser side.

 In your macro class: